heistp/antler/README.md

 #### Features

+- improve performance of linking prior results in incremental builds
 - try new evaluator in CUE 0.10 to improve performance during config parsing
 - improve performance of low interval / UDP flood recording and plotting
 - complete overhaul of configuration mechanism?